gomidee/Hardening/README.md

 # Hardening
 Debian/Ubuntu Server Hardening

-EASY RUN
+NOTICE ->

+• This script is written for Debian/Ubuntu but it may work on other Linux flavours
+• Read before you run, you may not want to install some packages and the setup may not be optimal for you.
+      • If so, please feel free to fork and update it to your preferences, that would be awesome!
+• This script is designed for servers
+• Please follow some steps before running the script, they're essential for optimal setup :)
+• Personally I don't have the 'sudo' installed by default so after running the script you may want to install it again

+  PLEASE RUN THIS SCRIPT AS ROOT USER OR SUDO PRIVILEGES

+  Downloading and Running the Script
 ```bash
   wget <RAWFILE>
   chmod +x <FILENAME>
   sudo ./<FILENAME>
 ```

-Hey, just a little notice

-• This script is written for Debian/Ubuntu but it may work on other Linux flavours
-• Read before you run
-• This script is designed for servers

   #Create a SSH Key Pair on your computer